ordzy/Sora-Bot/README.md

-# Sora Bot
+# Luna Bot

-A powerful and modular Discord bot built with **TypeScript** for the Sora Modular App Server.
+A powerful and modular Discord bot built with **TypeScript** for the Luna Modular App Server.
 Designed with scalability, performance, and user experience in mind.

 ## Features